splitgraph/sgr/docs/sgfile.rst

 -----------------------------------

 `FROM (mountpoint[:tag])/(MOUNT handler conn_string handler_options) IMPORT table1/{query1} [AS table1_alias], [table2/{query2}...]`
     Uses the `sg import` command to import one or more tables from either a local mountpoint, a remote one, or an FDW-mounted database.

 Optionally, the table name can be replaced with a SELECT query in curly braces that will get executed against the source mountpoint in order to create a table.
 This will be stored as a snapshot.
 For example:

 `FROM internal_data:latest IMPORT {SELECT name, age FROM staff WHERE is_restricted = FALSE} AS visible_staff`

-will create a new table that contains non-restricted staff names and ages in `internal_data.staff` without including any other entries in the table history.
+    Will create a new table that contains non-restricted staff names and ages in `internal_data.staff` without including any other entries in the table history.

     In the case of imports from FDW, the commit hash produced by this command is random.
 Otherwise, the commit hash will be a combination of the current `OUTPUT` hash, the hash of the source mountpoint and the hashes of the names (or source SQL queries) and aliases of all imported tables.

 This is crude, but means that the layer is invalidated if there's a change on the remote or we import a different table/name it differently/use a different query to create a table.
 We can improve on this by perhaps only considering